konraddj/Electric-Petrol-Network-Design/README.md

 ## Conclusion

-The project delivers a comprehensive network solution for Electric-Petrol, integrating FortiGate firewalls to enhance security and ensure reliable, scalable connectivity across multiple sites.
+The project delivers a robust and reliable network infrastructure that meets Electric-Petrol's operational and security requirements, laying a solid foundation for future growth and connectivity.